GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] Add signatory names
 * [ ] Provide a field/checkbox for withdrawn applications
 * [ ] Add Honor Graduate to eligibilities

+After adding a few more finishing touches to the ComboEx class, I started work on the DropDownEx class, which uses the select HTML element and is somewhat the uneditable version of the ComboEx class.
+I also derived the ListBoxEx class from the DropDownEx class, which allows for multiple items to be selected while holding the CTRL or SHIFT keys.
+I also began work on the RadioButtonEX, the CheckboxGroupEx, and the RadioButtonGroupEx classes simultaneously.
+At first, I intended to derived the CheckboxGroupEx and the RadioButtonGroupEx classes from the CheckboxEx and the RadioButtonEX classes, respectively, but doing so proved to be a bit difficult due to the prototype inheritance in JavaScript, which treats the `this` identifier as a pointer to the current object in scope and not on the parent class scope even when it is used by a parent class method.
+I will have to continue this tomorrow after apply a few finishing touches to the CheckboxEx class.

+On the side, I had a little conversation with others in the Personnel section regarding ties in the bottom of the top 5 rankings.
+I still haven't fully handled the ties in the bottom part of the top 5.
+I will have to work on this sooner or later.

 ## 6/5/2023
 TO DO: